 Bomber is playing for keeps.
 In 2015, two-time World Cup champion Bode Miller, joined five-time World Cup champion Marc Girardelli as a Global Brand Ambassador for the Italian-born ski company.
 Miller in fact doubled down and bought a stake in the business ensuring he would work “closely with the Bomber team in all aspects of the business, including working directly with the expert craftsmen at Bomber’s factory in Italy.”
 Miller credits the dedication to the highest quality materials and small batch production to the superior performance.
 “For the first time ever, I found a ski company that enables skiers of every level to experience the quality of skis normally reserved only for the best racers in the world.”
 With special rights to both Jean-Michel Basquiat and Keith Herring’s artworks not only do these sticks ride like works of art, they will look just as good on your wall.

-Item to get: Keith Herring Bright Vibes All Mountain Skis, $2,500.
-Available at Performance Ski, 614 E Durant Ave.
+Item to get: Keith Herring Bright Vibes All Mountain Skis, $2,500, Performance Ski, 614 E. Durant Ave.

 zai testa. the classic among the zai ski convinces with its elegant surface and its hand-made walnut veneer. the differences in the wood grain give testa its individual looks and turn it into something unique! #zaiski #skiing #switzerland #swissalps #hightech #alps #alpine #zaionza #skisport #skilovers #wintersport